mvhirsch/api-docs/01-overview/04-php-sdk.md

 ----------------------- | ----------------------
-from                    | Sender user id. to                      | List of users id, separated by comma. to                      | List of groups id, separated by comma. subject                 | Message subject. message                 | Message content. attachements            | **TODO** List of files to add to the message
+from                    | Sender user id. to                      | List of users id, separated by comma. toGroup                 | List of groups id, separated by comma. subject                 | Message subject. message                 | Message content. attachements            | **TODO** List of files to add to the message